WCGA-Murdoch/FAIR-Workshop/_episodes/06-Submission-02.md

 :watermelon: **Alternatively, you can add a new author name to the Portal.**

-:question: *If you have an academic profile on the Research Portal and there are two entries for your name???*
+:question: *If you have an academic profile and there are two entries for your name???*
-:+1: *Select the one that includes your School/Centre or just says ‘Murdoch University’*
+:+1: *Select the one that includes your School/Centre or just says "Murdoch University"*
-:x: *In stead of select the one that include ‘(Australia, Perth)’*
+:x: *Do not select the one that include "(Australia, Perth)"*
 :bookmark_tabs: *This will ensure the dataset is linked to your profile.*